bric3/ascii-press/README.md

 theme : "hyde-hyde"
 ```

+That's all.
+You can render your site using `hugo` and see the template in action.

 ## Options

 * `hyde-hyde` essentially inherits [all options](https://github.com/spf13/hyde#options) from Hyde.

 ## Customisations

-* Most of the newly added customisations are in the file `hyde-hyde/static/css/custom.css`.
+* Most of the newly added customisations are in the file `hyde-hyde/static/css/hyde-hyde.css`.
 * The layouts for a single post or a list/table of content in `hyde-hyde/layouts` are modularised and can be changed easily.

 ## Author(s)